infotexture/ot-mkdocs-demo/docs/topics/pdf-customization-example.md

 -   Uses A4 paper
 -   Renders figures with a title at the top and a description at the bottom
+-   Removes the period after the number for an ordered-list item
 -   Use em dashes as the symbols for unordered lists

-1. In the plugins directory, create a directory named com.example.print-pdf.
+1. In the `plugins` directory, create a directory named `com.example.print-pdf`.

-2. In the new com.example.print-pdf directory, create a plug-in configuration file \(plugin.xml\) that declares the new print-pdf transformation and its dependencies.
+2. In the new `com.example.print-pdf` directory, create a plug-in configuration file \(`plugin.xml`\) that declares the new print-pdf transformation and its dependencies.

     ```
     <?xml version="1.0" encoding="UTF-8"?>